kubermatic/docs/content/kubermatic/master/architecture/requirements/cloud_provider/azure.en.md

   - `Client Secret`: Take the value of `password`
   - `Tenant ID`: your tenant ID
   - `Subscription ID`: your subscription ID

+### Resources cleanup
+During the machines cleanup, if KKP's Machine-Controller failed to delete the Cloud Provider instance and the user deleted that instance manually, Machine-Controller won't be able to delete any referenced resources to that machine, such as Public IPs, Disks and NICs.
+In that case, the user should cleanup those resources manually due to the fact that, Azure won't cleanup any attached resources to the deleted instance.